ncatlab/nlab-content/pages/4/4/3/2/2344/content.md

 ## References

 The notion of derivator is originally due to [[Grothendieck]] in [[Pursuing Stacks]].
-The first thirteen chapters of a 2000 page manuscript of Grothendieck (in French) about derivators can be found at:
+The first fifteen chapters of a 2000 page manuscript of Grothendieck (in French) about derivators can be found at:

 * [[Alexander Grothendieck]],  _[Les D&eacute;rivateurs](http://people.math.jussieu.fr/~maltsin/groth/Derivateurs.html)_